- Why Form a NAR Section?

-Why form an NAR Section?
+Why Form an NAR Section?

 - Insurance coverage.
-Through the NAR, you obtain free liability coverage for your club and for your launch site landowner.
+Through the NAR, you obtain free liability coverage for your Section and for your launch site landowner.
 These policies provide coverage for rocket-related accidents, and their associated personal and property damages.
 This insurance coverage makes it easier to get launch sites, run launches, and conduct demonstrations.
 This insurance isn’t just “more affordable” through the NAR — it’s practically unobtainable anywhere else.

 - Experienced Support.
 NAR Sections have many NAR volunteers supporting them.
 Our Section Activities Committee can help both new and established Sections.
 They have experience in getting launches and demonstrations organized.
 They are in continual contact with other committees within the NAR that provide services to members.
 Finally, they have a lifetime of experience to answer questions you might have.